dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

     document.getElementById('photo').style.display = 'none';
   }
 };
 ```

 The function displays the user's details on the screen.
 The `handleSignedOutUser` function does the same thing too when the user signs out.

-The function below simply listen to authentication state changes and displays the right UI based on those changes.
+The function below simply listens to authentication state changes and displays the right UI based on those changes.

 ```js
 firebase.auth().onAuthStateChanged(function(user) {